Azure/data-management-zone/README.md

 You have two options for deploying this reference architecture:
 1. Use the `Deploy to Azure` Button or
-2. Use GitHub Actions or Azure DevOps Pipelines.
+2. Use GitHub Actions or Azure DevOps Pipelines

 # Prerequisites

 The following prerequisites are required to make this repository work:
-* Azure subscription
+* An Azure subscription
 * [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to the subscription to be able to create a service principal and role assignments for it.

 If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/en-us/free/).